Siege: Post-World War II

 During the 1982 Lebanon War, the Israel Defence Forces besieged Beirut, the capital of Lebanon, to quickly realize their goals including the eviction of the Palestine Liberation Organization from the country.

 During the Yugoslav Wars in the 1990s, Republika Srpska forces besieged Sarajevo, the capital of Bosnia-Herzegovina.
 The siege lasted from April 1992 until February 1996.

 Numerous sieges haven taken place during the Syrian civil war, such as the siege of Homs, siege of Kobanî, siege of Deir ez-Zor (2014–2017), siege of Nubl and al-Zahraa, and siege of al-Fu'ah and Kafriya.

 During various points in the Nagorno-Karabakh Conflict, Azerbaijan besieged the capital of Stepanakert (1991-1992), as well as the entire de facto Armenian-controlled republic during the Blockade of Nagorno-Karabakh (2022-2023).

 Multiple sieges took place in the Russo-Ukrainian war, notably the siege of Mariupol.
 Other sieges in the war include the Siege of Chernihiv and Siege of Sloviansk.

+During the third Sudanese civil war, the Rapid Support Forces laid siege to the city of El Fasher as part of the Darfur campaign.

 The Gaza war contained multiple sieges, including the siege of Gaza City and the siege of Khan Yunis.

+The Myanmar civil war has had multiple sieges, with notable examples including the yearlong Siege of Ti Bwar and the eighteen-day-long Siege of Myawaddy.